benwitte/parks/README.md

 # New York City Parks

-### Note: All Analysis Conducted by New York City Counsel.
+### Note: All Analysis Conducted by New York City Council.
 This is a copy of original repository, found here: https://github.com/NewYorkCityCouncil/Parks_PA

 ## Objective